-16. Morse Code and Telegraph
+16. Morse Code and The Telegraph Machine

 The telegraph was developed around 1830 - 1840 by Samuel Morse and other inventors, which revolutionized long-distance communication.

 The electrical signals were transmitted by a wire laid between stations.
 In addition, Samuel Morse developed a code, called Morse code, for the simple transmission of messages across telegraph lines.
-Based on the frequency of usage, the code assigned a set of dots (short marks) and dashes (long marks) to English alphabet and numbers.
+Based on the frequency of usage, the code assigned a set of dots (short marks) and dashes (long marks) to the English alphabet and numbers.